Autistic children starting secondary school: planning and preparation

 - practical strategies to help your child cope with this transition – for example, visual supports, social stories about transition, school visits and so on

-- key dates, like orientation days or student support group meeting dates
+- key dates, like orientation days or meetings with staff

 - a timeline for each step of the transition process.

-It’s also important to discuss and agree on how the transition plan and any other information about your child will be shared among secondary school staff.
+You develop a transition plan with your child’s early intervention service, primary school teacher and secondary school staff.
+You can talk with these people about how the transition plan and other information about your child will be shared among secondary school staff.

 Supports and adjustments for autistic children starting secondary school